bartificer/programming-by-stealth/docs/pbs49.md

 Note that this instalment is split over two podcast episodes, only one has been recorded to date.

-# Matching Podcast Episode 521
+## Matching Podcast Episode 521 & 522

 Listen Along (Part 1 of 2): Chit Chat Across the Pond Episode 521

 <audio controls src="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2018_02_03.mp3">Your browser does not support HTML 5 audio 🙁</audio>

-You can also <a href="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2018_02_03.mp3?autoplay=0&loop=0&controls=1" >Download the MP3</a>
+You can also <a href="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2018_02_03.mp3?autoplay=0&loop=0&controls=1" >Download the MP3 for Part 1</a>

+Listen Along (Part 2 of 2): Chit Chat Across the Pond Episode 522

+<audio controls src="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2018_02_10.mp3">Your browser does not support HTML 5 audio 🙁</audio>

+You can also <a href="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2018_02_10.mp3?autoplay=0&loop=0&controls=1" >Download the MP3 for Part 2</a>

 ## Challenge Solution

-At the end of [the previous instalment](https://bartificer.net/pbs48) I set a challenge based on our farm from the previous challenge.
+At the end of [the previous instalment](https://pbs.bartificer.net/pbs48), I set a challenge based on our farm from the previous challenge.
 Six changes were requested, so let’s go through them one by one.
 Reminder, the full source code for my sample solution is in this instalment’s ZIP file.

 ### Part 1 — Add a `.species()` function to `Animal`